 - Open space, public parks and land for community facilities

 - Tree Planting Details - Bundaberg Regional Council

 Standard drawings provide construction layouts and details of infrastructure assets that are acceptable to Bundaberg Regional Council.

-On 1 September 2017, Bundaberg Regional Council adopted the ADAC system to provide For Construction and As Constructed information for assets provided by the Development Industry.
+On 1 September 2017, Bundaberg Regional Council adopted the Asset Design As Constructed (ADAC) standard to provide For Construction and As Constructed information for assets provided by the Development Industry.